JuliaMolSim/Molly.jl/README.md

 - Differentiable molecular simulation on an experimental branch - see the [relevant docs](https://juliamolsim.github.io/Molly.jl/dev/differentiable).

 Features not yet implemented include:
-- Protein force fields other than OPLS-AA.
-- Water models.
 - Energy minimisation.
 - Other temperature or pressure coupling methods.
 - Cell-based neighbor list.